How to Prepare for the C-Suite Executive Interview

 Understand the Leadership Profile

-• How does the organization perceive the new executive’s role—both now and in the coming years?
+• How does the organization envision the new executive’s role—both in the near term and over the long term?

-• Of the many responsibilities listed within the “specs,” which ones are most critical to the organization?
+• Among the many responsibilities outlined in the position specifications, which are considered most critical to the organization’s success?

-• How would you describe the ideal candidate in terms of leadership style?
+• How would you characterize the ideal candidate’s leadership style and approach to management?

 Network for Information and Advice

-• What do you know about the hiring organization?
+• What insights can you share about the hiring organization and its overall reputation?

-• In what areas does the organization excel?
+• In what areas does the organization demonstrate particular strength or excellence?

-• What do you see as the organization’s most significant challenges?
-What’s the organization’s biggest challenge in the coming year?
+• What do you see as the organization’s most significant challenges—both currently and in the coming year?

-• How is the organization viewed by executives, clinicians, employees and consumers?
+• How is the organization perceived by executives, clinicians, employees, and the broader community?

-• How strong is the culture and work environment?
+• How would you describe the organization’s culture and work environment?

-• How do members of the C-Suite work together and collaborate?
+• How effectively do members of the C-suite collaborate and support one another?

-• Is this an organization where you would want to work?
+• Is this the type of organization where you would personally want to work?

 Prepare for High-Level Interview Questions